Mackenzie & Smith Fine Furniture Restoration

 Panelled oak chest

 A English oak coffer with well figured panels and an internal secret drawer.
-In wonderful crisp condition with the original clasp hinges and brass escutcheon.
+Excellent condition with the original clasp hinges and brass escutcheon.

 Circa 1680-1710.